 - Your ingredients.

-Step 2: Place the dinner plate upside down on your surface
+Place a dinner plate upside down on the surface.

-Step 3: Snip the rosemary or thyme into roughly equal lengths and arrange it around the plate.
-This looks better if you place the herbs at a 45 degree angle to the plate, so it's more of a 'swoop' around the board, and not a sun beam effect.
+Snip the rosemary or thyme into roughly equal lengths and arrange it around the plate.
+This looks better if you place the sprigs of rosemary at a 45 degree angle to the plate, so it's more of a 'swoop' around the board, and not a sunbeam effect.

-Step 7: Chop salad cress into smaller bits and scatter over your creation for extra colour, texture and freshness.
+Chop the salad cress into small pieces and scatter over for colour and freshness.

-- If you can afford it, use only good quality ingredients.
-Most items on the board will be had on their own, so there is no hiding bad quality.
-Don't confuse expensive with good quality though.
+- Use quality ingredients if affordable.
+Most items are eaten alone, so bad quality is obvious.
+Balance quality with value.
 Supermarkets like Aldi and Lidl sell excellent quality cheeses and cured meats at very affordable prices.

 - Ensure there is ample of everything.
 The whole idea of a charcuterie board is that it should look and feel like a feast.
 You can flesh it out with cheaper ingredients like grapes and crackers.

-- Separate soft items, or items that can leave a residue on their neighbours with herbs or small pinch bowls
+- Separate soft or messy foods with herbs or small bowls or dishes.

-- Look carefully at your fresh fruits, like grapes, and remove any with marks on them.
+- Carefully inspect fresh fruits, like grapes, and remove any with marks on them.

-- Personally, I have a pet peeve for food items that look like they have been handled too much in arranging it.
+- Arrange foods in a crowd-pleasing yet minimalist way.
+Avoid overly handling/manipulating components.
 Leave the 'salami roses' back in the 70's where they belong.
-Try to arrange the food in such a way so that it looks natural and handled minimally.
+Try to arrange the food in such a way that it looks natural and is handled minimally.

 FAQ

-Absolutely, everything on the board is already gluten free, just replace the crackers you serve with gluten free ones
+Absolutely, everything on this beautiful board is already gluten free, just replace the crackers you serve with gluten free ones.

 Recipe